-There is a want to blame the shift in the workforce on the younger generations simply not wanting to work and this kind of thinking is a part of the problem.
-People have had a whole year to rethink their lives and their futures, including whether or not their job is fulfilling enough.
-Remote work has saved people money from not having to commute as well as giving them more time with their families at home.
+There is a want to blame the shift in the workforce on the younger generations simply not wanting to work.
+This kind of thinking is a part of the problem.
+People have had a whole year to rethink their lives and their futures.
+Including whether or not their job is fulfilling enough.
+Remote work has saved people money from not having to commute.
+As well as giving them more time with their families at home.
 So, is it really any wonder people are reluctant to return to the office?

-Outside of offices, service jobs have faced the hardest year both physically and mentally which has left a lot of people weighing their value against their job, possibly for the first time in their lives.
+Outside of offices, service jobs have faced the hardest year both physically and mentally.
+Leaving a lot of people weighing their value against their job.
+Possibly for the first time in their lives.
 Some of these workers had to jump industry or take on extra part-time service jobs to stay afloat.
 The toll this shake-up has had on workers has left many wanting to find a career path that doesn’t just feel like a means to an end.

 How can businesses battle The Great Resignation?

 During times of crisis, people tend to stay put in their employment.
 To keep some kind of stability in their lives.
 With so many horror stories about people losing their jobs because of the pandemic, those who are employed are grateful to still have a steady income.
 People are not jumping ship without cause.
 There are no mass walkouts or protests happening as people demand a fairer wage or better benefits.
 People have simply had time to rethink their working lives and want it better balanced with their home lives.
 A career change is not the only way for workers to achieve this.